 Plastic shells are now non-existent and most fiberglass tops are clear coat enamel paint, just like your truck.
 I know they seem expensive, but if you just spent more than $35,000 on a brand new truck, you should put something on it that is comparable in quality to the truck itself.
 After all, you wouldn't buy a $5 tie for a $1,000 designer suit.

 High-End Tops and Their Downsides

-Expensive styles of tops usually have the all-glass doors with hidden or semi-hidden hinges for that realistic SUV look.
-SnugTop's models that have this all glass, frameless rear door are the XV (eXtra Vision) or the Super Sport models.
+Expensive styles of tops usually have all-glass doors with hidden or semi-hidden hinges for that realistic SUV look.
+SnugTop's models that have this all-glass, frameless rear door are the XV (eXtra Vision) or the Super Sport models.